Locations:

 A note from Cleveland Clinic

 Tracking your cervical mucus is a helpful way to track your menstrual cycle and identify when you’re fertile.
 Learn how to check your vaginal discharge and note your findings, especially if you’re trying to conceive.
-Cervical mucus alone isn’t a reliable form of contraception, so if you don’t wish to become pregnant, talk to your healthcare provider about more effective contraception.
-If you notice any foul-smelling discharge, speak with your healthcare provider so they can rule out any issues.
+Cervical mucus alone isn’t a reliable form of contraception, so if you don’t want to become pregnant, talk to your healthcare provider about more effective contraception.
+If you notice any foul-smelling discharge, speak with your healthcare provider as it could be a sign of infection.

 Medically Reviewed